Ptolemy2002/js-utils/lib/README.md

 This is a React Library Created by Ptolemy2002's [cra-template-react-library](https://www.npmjs.com/package/@ptolemy2002/cra-template-react-library) template in combination with [create-react-app](https://www.npmjs.com/package/create-react-app).
 It contains methods of building and publishing your library to npm.
 For now, the library makes use of React 18 and does not use TypeScript.

+## Peer Dependencies
+This project does not have any peer dependencies, so it should work out of the box.

 ## Commands
 The following commands exist in the project: